kashish130/Zero_Trust_Password/README.md

 Link to ppt:https://www.canva.com/design/DAFh9MtCgbc/trjHHWEMWzlfYtfJAqJKpA/edit

-#Overview
+Overview

 ZeroTrust is a web application built with Flask that focuses on secure user authentication and password management.
-It incorporates features like one-time password (OTP) verification, password strength checking, and personalized password recommendations.
+It incorporates one-time password (OTP) verification, password strength checking, and personalized password recommendations.

-#Table of Contents
+Table of Contents

 Installation